drummyfish/my_text_data/why FLOSS.md

 ## Other questions

-Isn't this utopia?
+- Isn't this utopia?
-Totally not.
+  - Totally not.
 It's been working for many years now, there are many companies making huge money on FLOSS, authors writing copyleft licensed books etc.

-Isn't this communism?
+- Isn't this communism?
+  - Totally not.
+Communism is about trying to equally redistribute wealth which means taking away from succesful people.
+FLOSS isn't taking anything from anyone (except from the current arbitrary and forced restrictions) because as mentioned above, when you give information away, you still get to keep it.
+If communism means anything, it's censorship and effort to restrict and control people, which is exactly what closed and proprietary software does.

-I'm hooked, where can I get more info and what should I do next?
+- I'm hooked, where can I get more info and what should I do next?
+  - Start using FLOSS instead of proprietary software (install [GNU/Linux](https://en.wikipedia.org/wiki/Linux) operating system), take a look at FLOSS projects, spread the word, talk to people, join the communities, donate, contribute.
+Some of the projects include: [Wikipedia](https://www.wikipedia.org/), [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), [Project Gutenberg](http://www.gutenberg.org/), [GNU](https://www.gnu.org/gnu/gnu.en.html), [FSF](https://www.fsf.org/), [OpenStreetMap](https://www.openstreetmap.org), [osgameclones](https://osgameclones.com/), [Libre Game Wiki](https://libregamewiki.org/Main_Page), [OpenHub](https://www.openhub.net/), [GitHub](https://github.com/), [OpenGameArt](https://opengameart.org/).
+Read books (for free: [Free as in Freedom](http://www.gutenberg.org/ebooks/5768), [Free Culture](http://www.free-culture.cc/freecontent/) , ...).